1998 Philippine presidential election: Background

-At the tail-end of the presidency of Fidel V. Ramos, several politicians have been jockeying for the nomination of his Lakas-NUCD-UMDP party.
-This included Speaker Jose de Venecia Jr., Defense Secretary Renato de Villa, and Cebu Governor Lito Osmeña.
+At the tail-end of the presidency of Fidel V. Ramos, several politicians began jockeying for the nomination of his Lakas–NUCD–UMDP party.
+This included House Speaker Jose de Venecia Jr., National Defense Secretary Renato de Villa, and Cebu Governor Lito Osmeña.

-The Lakas nominee is widely expected to face Vice President Joseph Estrada, who had been leading candidate in the various opinion polls.
-Estrada had earlier declared in 1992 that he will not run for president, stating that he intends to retire when he reaches the age of 60 in 1998, but he later recanted this decision.
+The Lakas nominee was widely expected to face Vice President Joseph Estrada, who had been the leading candidate in various opinion polls.
+Estrada had earlier declared in 1992 that he would not run for president, stating his intention to retire upon reaching the age of 60 in 1998, but he later recanted this decision.

-Senator Miriam Defensor Santiago, who considered herself to have been cheated out of the presidency by Ramos in 1992, was also expected to run again.
+Senator Miriam Defensor Santiago, who believed she had been cheated out of the presidency by Ramos in 1992, was also expected to run again.

-Former First Lady Imelda Marcos was also seen to run for the presidency.
-She was banking on the support of loyalists of deposed president Ferdinand Marcos.
+Former First Lady Imelda Marcos was likewise seen as a potential presidential contender.
+She banked on the support of loyalists of her husband, deposed president Ferdinand Marcos.

+Senator Leticia Ramos-Shahani initially launched her presidential campaign on July 6, 1997, in Pasig City with Lito Osmeña as her running mate.
+However, she eventually decided to withdraw from the race and instead run for governor of Pangasinan.

-Senator Gloria Macapagal Arroyo, who had topped the 1995 Senate election, was also seen to be a strong contender to the presidency, founding the Kabalikat ng Malayang Pilipino party, with Tito Sotto, who himself topped the 1992 Senate election, widely seen to be her vice presidential running mate.
+Senator Gloria Macapagal Arroyo, who had topped the 1995 Senate election, was also considered a strong presidential contender, founding Kabalikat ng Malayang Pilipino with Tito Sotto, who himself topped the 1992 Senate election, widely seen as her likely running mate.

-Senator Raul Roco, who had a noteworthy Senate career up to this point, had the strong backing of the youth via his Aksyon Demokratiko party.
+Senator Raul Roco, who had built a noteworthy Senate career by this point, gained strong backing from the youth through his own party, Aksyon Demokratiko.

-The Lakas convention nominated de Venecia, Ramos handpicked successor.
-This led to de Villa and Osmeña bolting from Lakas and setting up their own parties.
-De Venecia picked Arroyo as his running mate.
+The Lakas convention ultimately nominated de Venecia, Ramos' handpicked successor, for president.
+This led de Villa and Osmeña to bolt from Lakas and set up their own parties.
+De Venecia picked Arroyo as his vice presidential running mate.

-The Liberal Party nominated Manila mayor Alfredo Lim.
-Meanwhile, the Laban ng Demokratikong Pilipino (LDP), Nationalist People's Coalition (NPC) and Estrada's own Partido ng Masang Pilipino (the forerunner of the Pwersa ng Masang Pilipino) established an electoral pact and formed the Laban ng Makabayang Masang Pilipino.
-Estrada chose Senator Edgardo Angara of the LDP as his running mate.
+The Liberal Party nominated Manila Mayor Alfredo Lim for president.
+Meanwhile, the Laban ng Demokratikong Pilipino, Nationalist People's Coalition and Estrada's own Partido ng Masang Pilipino (the forerunner of the Pwersa ng Masang Pilipino) established an electoral alliance known as Laban ng Makabayang Masang Pilipino.
+Estrada chose Senator Edgardo Angara of LDP as his running mate.

-Weeks before election day, Marcos withdrew from the election.
-Estrada had widened his lead among other candidates at this point.
+Weeks before election day, Marcos withdrew from the race.
+Estrada had widened his lead over the other candidates by this point.

 Candidates

+Lakas nomination

+There were four candidates who sought the nomination of Lakas–NUCD: Jose de Venecia, Renato de Villa, Lito Osmeña, and Bulacan Governor Roberto Pagdanganan.
+De Villa was confident he would be selected by the party, as he, like President Ramos, was a former constabulary general.
+However, during the official Lakas party meeting, the presidential nomination was awarded to de Venecia.
+Following this, de Villa bolted from the party and formed Partido para sa Demokratikong Reporma, while Osmeña established Probinsya Muna Development Initiative.

 Opinion polling

-Social Weather Stations was the primary pollster in the country in 1998.
+Opinion polling, commonly known as "surveys" in the Philippines were administered primarily by Social Weather Stations in 1998.

+The tables below graph the last three surveys conducted.